All Products

 Standard release

-Before you can release an EIP, first resolve its dependencies: Remove the EIP from any Internet Shared Bandwidth instance, disassociate the EIP from any cloud resources, and remove any SNAT or DNAT entries associated with the EIP.
+To release an EIP, you must first resolve its dependencies: remove the EIP from any Internet Shared Bandwidth instance, disassociate the EIP from any cloud resource, and remove any SNAT or DNAT entries associated with the EIP.

-1. In the EIP console, select the target region in the top navigation bar.
+1. In the EIP console, select the region of the EIP.

 2. Find the target EIP.
-In the Actions column, choose More > Release and confirm the action.
+In the Actions column, choose 更多操作 > Release and confirm the action.

 You cannot release an individual EIP from a contiguous EIP group.
-To release it, you must release all EIPs in the group.
+To release EIPs in a group, you must release all of them together.

 Forced release

-When you force-release an EIP, the system first disassociates the EIP from any associated cloud resources, removes it from any Internet Shared Bandwidth instance, and then releases the EIP.
+When you force-release an EIP, the system first disassociates the EIP from any associated cloud resource, removes it from any Internet Shared Bandwidth instance, and then releases the EIP.

-If the EIP is used in an SNAT or DNAT entry of an Internet NAT gateway, first remove the associated entry.
+If the EIP is used in an SNAT or DNAT entry of an Internet NAT Gateway, you must first remove the associated entry.

 You cannot force-release an EIP that is part of a contiguous EIP group.

-1. In the EIP console, select the target region in the top navigation bar.
+1. In the EIP console, select the region of the EIP.

 2. Find the target EIP.
-In the Actions column, choose More > Forceful Release, then confirm the action.
+In the Actions column, choose 更多操作 > Forceful Release and confirm the action.

 API